Political activist and human rights defender Dr. Kameleddine Fekhar died Tuesday in Blida hospital (Algeria), said his lawyer, Salah Dabouz.

 As a reminder, Dr. Fekhar was remanded on the 1st of March.
 He has been on a hunger strike for more than 50 days.
-According to his lawyer, the activist was arrested for publishing a video on facebook which was critical of the regime.
+According to his lawyer, the activist was arrested for publishing a video on facebook critical of the regime.

 According to journalist Djamal Alilalt who met him in 2013, Kameleddine Fekhar defined himself as an independent journalist, activist for democracy and for human rights.
 His fight revolved around three main axis: development, citizenship and identity.
 “We are triply harmed: as an Ibadi community, as Amazighs and as citizens“, said the doctor from Ghardaia Hospital, who was suspended from his work in 2004 because of his political activism.